totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 It is possible that your node comes under DOS attack.
 There are no easy ways to prevent this, however a combination of firewall, and Fail2Ban may help.

 #### Install Fail2ban

-`Fail2ban` is a common way to limit the impact of attacks on your server.
-This is not the most friendly utility to use of manage.

     sudo apt-get update && \
     sudo apt-get upgrade && \